The Magical History Tour At The Classic Motor Show at The NEC

 Friday 11th – Sunday 13th November 2022

-After its 3 year Magical History Tour de force of a restoration Paul McCartney’s 1972 Wings Tour Bus was unveiled at The Classic Motor Show at The NEC.
-With live bands performing each day on the newly imagined and engineered top deck performance space named in honour of its very own superstar The McCartney Stage.
-The bus was rockin’ to celebrate the 50th anniversary of when Paul McCartney took it rockin’ and rollin’ across Europe for 7,500 miles after the glory days of The Beatles.
-Find here photo’s of some of the top moments from a really beautiful weekend and we hope to do many more.
+After its 3 year Magical History Tour de Force Ticket To Ride Restoration Paul McCartney’s 1972 Wings Tour Bus was unveiled at The Classic Motor Show at The NEC.
+Featuring live bands performing each day on the newly imagined and engineered top deck performance space named in honour of its very own superstar The McCartney Stage.
+Inspired by The Beatles Rooftop Concert.

 For its official unveiling we couldn’t have been in a more perfect setting; The Classic Motor Show at The NEC In the FBHVC Federation Village at the entrance to Hall 5.
 Motoring enthusiasts from all over the world descended and they let us know with their great comments and enthusiasm that our restoration of this iconic and historic treasure had their approval.
 We’re proud of our work and after a few last minute panics before showtime everything went off really great.
 Emma and David from The FBHVC were brilliant at keeping us on track.

-Tom Salter, the owner of the legendary Gear Boutique was known as Mr Carnaby St, sees for the first time in 50 years the bus he set up for Paul McCartney helped by his Carnaby St crowd.
-He was the Tour Manager and his partner and Tour Promoter was John Morris one of the founders of Woodstock ’69 the biggest festival ever staged with half a million people.
+Tom Salter was famous as the owner of the legendary Gear Boutique in Carnaby St the epicentre of Swinging 60’s London.
+In fact he was known as Mr Carnaby St. Here he sees for the first time in 50 years WNO 481 the bus he set up for Paul McCartney as 1972 Wings Tour Bus ably assisted by his Carnaby St stylists.
+Paul asked him to be the Wings Over Europe Tour Manager.
+Tom’s business partner and Tour Promoter was John Morris one of the founders of Woodstock ’69 the biggest festival ever staged with over half a million people.
 Tom later wrote in the Guest Book, “Happy to revisit the bus in its new outfit.
 Every time I get to see it there seem to be improvements and this is after 50 years.
 Wow, that went by very fast.
 Love to everybody and especially the bus.
 Love, Tom Salter.”
 He was accompanied by his son, Gary.
 Tom paid us the ultimate compliment when he said, “I wish I had you in 1972.”